CNC

 and 10.10.10.11 on the Ethernet stubby

-The default seems not to do it so change to Network Manager
+The default system seems not to do that so change to Network Manager

 sudo apt install network-manager network-manager-gnome